aparnanaik13/Data-Analysis-Dashboard/README.md

 •	Ensure the PDF captures all visible charts, KPIs, and filters: Export captures a snapshot of the current dashboard state.<br />
 •	Include a light watermark with the company's branding on the exported PDF: Branding ensures a professional and consistent look.<br />

+## Expository Structure:
+•	Data: <a href "https://github.com/aparnanaik13/Data-Analysis-Dashboard/blob/main/Finance%20record.xlsx"</a> <br />
+•	Ensure the PDF captures all visible charts, KPIs, and filters: Export captures a snapshot of the current dashboard state.<br />
+•	Include a light watermark with the company's branding on the exported PDF: Branding ensures a professional and consistent look.<br />